Codeine: Detection

 Codeine and its major metabolites may be quantitated in blood, plasma, or urine to monitor therapy, confirm a diagnosis of poisoning, or assist in a medico-legal death investigation.
 Drug abuse screening programs generally test urine, hair, sweat or saliva.
 Many commercial opiate screening tests directed at morphine cross-react appreciably with codeine and its metabolites, but chromatographic techniques can easily distinguish codeine from other opiates and opioids.
-It is important to note that codeine usage results in significant amounts of morphine as an excretion product.
+Codeine usage results in significant amounts of morphine as an excretion product.
 Furthermore, heroin contains codeine (or acetyl codeine) as an impurity and its use will result in the excretion of small amounts of codeine.
 Poppy seed foods represent yet another source of low levels of codeine in one's biofluids.
 Blood or plasma codeine concentrations are typically in the 50–300 μg/L range in persons taking the drug therapeutically, 700–7,000 μg/L in chronic users, and 1,000–10,000 μg/L in cases of acute fatal over dosage.

 Codeine is produced in the human body along the same biosynthetic pathway as morphine.
 Urinary concentrations of endogenous codeine and morphine have been found to significantly increase in individuals taking L-DOPA for the treatment of Parkinson's disease.